-College financial aid is available to help eligible students pay for college expenses.
-College financial aid comes in many forms such as grants, scholarships and student loans.
+College financial aid is available to help eligible students pay for education related expenses College financial aid comes in many forms such as grants, scholarships, and student loans.
+It is intended to help eligible students pay for education related expenses.
 Our goals are to assist you and your family in securing the resources necessary to fund your education, and make sure you understand your rights and responsibilities related to financial aid.

-Financial aid applications are available by accessing the Rio Salado web page at: www.riosalado.edu/financial\aid
+To learn more about applying for financial aid, please visit the Rio Salado Financial Aid web page at: www.riosalado.edu/financial_aid